 The writer of this story is willingly giving us permission to share her story so that others can realize there is hope in the midst of a difficult situation.
 All client experiences with Advice & Aid Pregnancy Centers are kept with the highest confidence.
 The stories that are shared come from the real-life experiences that our clients, staff, and volunteers had during their unplanned pregnancy.

-I am writing this letter with the hope that my personal experience with life would enlighten an expecting mother to her option of providing her child with life.
+We are sharing this letter with the hope that this person’s personal experience with life would enlighten an expecting mother on her option of providing her child with life.
 It is adoption, a loving option.

 In the Beginning . . .
 Pregnant and Unsure of Where to Turn

 Many years ago, a 27-year-old single woman found herself pregnant with a married man’s child.
 After telling the father about her condition, the two of them decided that an abortion was the best option.
 He gave her the money for the procedure, and the appointment was made.
 But as she was driving to the abortion facility, she began to worry about her personal well-being throughout the procedure.
 As she sat in the parking lot, doubt and fear overcame her.
 It just felt wrong.
 She could not go inside.
 For the next several months, she agonized about what she would do next.
 After all, she was single and a student attending the Kansas City Art Institute.
 She dreamed of becoming an art teacher, and a baby just did not fit into that plan.
 She had heard of a place in her area that was a safe place that would help single pregnant women.
 Their program was supportive of the mothers whether they wanted to keep the baby or place the child for adoption.
 During the decision-making time, women there were able to learn skills and crafts, and this young woman learned to crochet.
 She made her unborn child a beautiful pink outfit.
 Soon, a baby girl was born.